Foreigners still interested in Thai property despite coup

 Published in The Nation June 13, 2014

-According to Knight Frank Chartered (Thailand) Co., have foreign investors continued to expand in the property market even though the country has been under the management of the junta since May.
+According to Knight Frank Chartered (Thai property) Co., have foreign investors continued to expand in the property market.
+Even though the country has been under the management of the junta since May.

 Foreign investors have understood what’s happening here and also have continued to have confidence to invest, especially in residential projects, because prices are still lower than in other countries in Asean, he said.